 Councils are required to embrace and implement the integrated planning and reporting requirements.
 The Act makes it makes it clear that IP&R should be at the centre of all Council plans, activities, resourcing decisions and improvement strategies (s 8A(2)).
-The Regulations and the OLG Local Government Planning and

-Reporting Guidelines set out the requirements for IP&R. In summary, the IP&R framework comprises the following elements:
+The Regulations and the OLG Integrated Planning & Reporting Guidelines and Handbook set out the requirements for IP&R. In summary, the IP&R framework comprises the following elements:

-- Community strategic plan the highest level of strategic planning undertaken by a Council, covering at least 10 years, and supported by a long-term resourcing strategy (including long-term financial plan), workforce management plan, and asset management plan - indicating how a Council will resource its strategic priorities. - Delivery program a Council's four-year commitment to the community detailing the principal activities that contribute to achieving the community strategic plan objectives, for each new term of Council. - Annual Operational Plan individual projects and activities undertaken in a specific year including budget and revenue policy. - Two funds a consolidated fund and a trust fund, which are audited annually. - Annual Report to the community on Council's work and activities. - State of our City Report presented to the second meeting of a newly elected Council. - Community Engagement Strategy to support the development of all its plans, policies and programs including the Community Strategic Plan.
+- Community Strategic Plan the highest level of strategic planning undertaken by a Council, covering at least 10 years, and supported by a long-term resourcing strategy (including long-term financial plan), workforce management plan, and asset management plan - indicating how a Council will resource its strategic priorities. - Delivery Program a Council's four-year commitment to the community detailing the principal activities that contribute to achieving the community strategic plan objectives, for each new term of Council. - Annual Operational Plan individual projects and activities undertaken in a specific year including budget and revenue policy. - Annual Report to the community on Council's work and activities. - State of our City Report presented to the second meeting of a newly elected Council. - Community Engagement Strategy to support the development of all its plans, policies and programs including the Community Strategic Plan.